OVI / DUI Lawyer For Bexley, Ohio

 Depending on the agency which issued the ticket, a DUI/OVI case from the Bexley area may go to court in the Bexley Mayor’s Court or the Franklin County Municipal Court.
 In either court, the arraignment must be held within five business days.
 At the arraignment, you are given two options: (1) plead guilty or no contest; and (2) plead not guilty.
 If you plead guilty at the arraignment, you will be sentenced, and you will not be able to review the evidence and prepare a defense.
 If you plead not guilty, you will have the opportunity to obtain the prosecution’s evidence and present a defense.

-More information about Shawn Dominy is available in his attorney profile.
-Additional information is available about Shawn Dominy’s client satisfaction and case results.
-If you have a DUI/OVI case in Bexley, or if you are a Bexley resident with a DUI/OVI case in another central Ohio court, you may arrange a free phone consultation with Shawn Dominy by completing this contact form or by calling 614-717-1177.
+More information about our firm is available our firm overview.
+Additional information is available about us in our client satisfaction and case results.
+If you have a DUI / OVI case in Bexley, or if you are a Bexley resident with a DUI / OVI case in another central Ohio court, you may arrange a free phone consultation with us by completing this contact form or by calling 614-717-1177.